 Delicious Sticky Toffee Pudding Traybake Recipe

-We are huge fans of the famous Sticky Toffee Pudding, a beloved dessert that can be found on menus across Scotland.
-There are even rumours that it was invented in here, though it’s not the only one to claim the origins of the recipe.
+A beloved dessert, Sticky Toffee Pudding, can be found on menus across Scotland.
+Rumours even suggest that it was invented here, though it’s not the only place to claim the recipe’s origins.

 Sticky Toffee Pudding Traybake on a plate

-This more portable sticky toffee traybake can easily be taken to a friends house and enjoyed with a cup of tea, or even packed into a picnic basket for a day out.
+This more portable sticky toffee traybake can easily be taken to a friend’s house and enjoyed with a cup of tea, or even packed into a picnic basket for a day out.

 It’s sort of like a sticky toffee brownie that can be enjoyed at any time of day, not just as an after-dinner delight.